UTRGV Policies & COLTT Procedures

 Recommendations:

 This policy aims to inform the users about the Respondus Monitor retention period.
 Respondus Monitor records students taking an online assessment.
 All videos are stored in the Respondus monitor cloud services for 5 years.
-However, student recordings are stored in Blackboard and will only be available for 5 years.
+However, student recordings are stored in Brightspace and will only be available for 5 years.
 This policy follows the UTRGV records retention schedule regarding removing the Video Retention Period for Respondus Monitor.

 Visit Respondus Monitor for more information.